Historical Background

 Prototype Global Tests

-Other investigators, including Dean Radin and Dick Bierman began doing similar field experiments looking at a broad array of situations, and we set up collaborations.
+Other investigators, including Dean Radin and Dick Bierman, began doing similar field experiments looking at a broad array of situations, and we set up collaborations.
 For example, Dean asked some colleagues to collect data during the O. J. Simpson trial, which was expected to garner attention from huge numbers of people.
 The combined data from several REGs showed an impressive departure from expectation at the time the verdict was announced.
 Other tests looked at data taken during the Oscars, with segregation of the data into periods of strong and weak interest.
 Again the difference was significant.

-In December 1996 I met by chance two people who were organizing a global "Gaiamind Meditation".
-This meeting coincided with the developing idea of attempting to register some indication of a global consciousness, making a kind of FieldREG group consciousness experiment in the large scale.
-The coincidence led me to arrange a collaboration with colleages who could record REG data that might show evidence of a "consciousness field" during the Gaiamind event.
-The composite of data from 14 independent REG systems showed a significant effect.
+In December 1996 I met by chance two people who were organizing a global Gaiamind Meditation.
+This meeting coincided with the developing idea of attempting to register some indication of a global consciousness, making a kind of FieldREG-style group consciousness experiment in the large scale.
+The coincidence led me to arrange a collaboration with colleages who could record REG data that might show evidence of a consciousness field during the Gaiamind event.
+The composite of data from 14 independent REG systems showed a significant effect, as detailed in a report of the Gaiamind experiment.

 Establishing the EGG Project

-In November 1997, at a meeting of professional researchers in parapsychology and psychophysiology, the various component ideas for what ultimately became the Global Consciousnes Project coalesced into a practical form.
+In November 1997, at a meeting of professional researchers in parapsychology and psychophysiology, the various component ideas for what ultimately became the Global Consciousnes Project (GCP) coalesced into a practical form.
 The technology was becoming available to create an Internet-based array of continuously recording REG nodes placed around the world.
 This would metaphorically resemble the placement of electrodes on a human head for Electroencephalogram or EEG recordings, though of course the data would not be fluctuating voltages, but randomly varying numbers.
-The resemblance led Greg Nelson to suggest the network could be envisioned as an "Electrogaiagram", and we began to call it the EGG Project.
-We later adopted the formal name "Global Consciousness Project" but continue to use an efficient terminology based on the EGG acronym and associations.
+The resemblance led Greg Nelson, one of our sophisticated programmers, to suggest the network could be envisioned as an Electrogaiagram, and we began to call it the EGG Project.
+We later adopted the formal name Global Consciousness Project but continue to use an efficient terminology based on the EGG acronym and associations.

 Hardware